Asdevtest/amazon-frontend/src/services/rest-api-service/codegen/docs/BatchesApi.md

-# Amazonapi.BatchesApi
+# TestSwagger.BatchesApi

-All URIs are relative to *http://localhost*
+All URIs are relative to *http://localhost:3000*

 Method | HTTP request | Description
 ------------- | ------------- | -------------